 1 Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, 2 for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence.
 3 For this is good and acceptable in the sight of God our Savior, 4 who desires all men to be saved and to come to the knowledge of the truth (1 Tim.
 2.1-4).

-So, while we need to hold our leaders responsible for their unwillingness to truly lead and do what they were elected to do and vote them out of office when they oppose God and His Word, we need to take a hard look at ourselves (Matt.
+While we need to hold our leaders responsible for their decisions and vote those out of office who oppose God and His Word, we need to take a hard look at ourselves (Matt.
 7.5).
-We need to get serious about our failure to pray for those who are in office whether or not we agree with them.
+How have we failed to pray for those who are in office whether or not we agree with them?

 If we fail to pray and if we continue to vote for men and women whose policies amount to a total rejection of God and His authority, we should not be surprised if God’s judgment falls on us and our nation continues to descend into chaos.